Cocoanetics/Kvitto/Readme.markdown

 Documentation
 -------------

 Look at the included Demo app's [ViewController](https://github.com/Cocoanetics/Kvitto/blob/develop/Demo/Source/ViewController.m#L50-L109) to see how to load and validate a Store receipt locally.
 This sample is in Objective-C to demonstrate the Kvitto - although written in Swift - can also be used from Objective-C code.

+There is also a pure [Swift Demo](https://github.com/Cocoanetics/Kvitto/blob/develop/Demo/Swift/ValidateReceipt.swift) function.

 License
 -------